 - Help us shape the future of our services and ensure that our patients and carers get the best possible care

-- Support and help continually achieve the Trust’s vision of: ‘Together we can achieve healthier, happier lives for everyone’,
+- Support and help continually achieve the Trust’s vision of: ‘Together with you to achieve healthier, happier lives'

 - Represent your own views and experiences that will have a positive impact on our Trust